nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-#### 2.2 Sections of the Application Window
+#### 2.3 Sections of the Application Window

 The application window is divided into a Command Box, Result Window as well as a Display Table that includes all the products.

 ![Ui-2](images/Ui-2.png)

-The main mode of navigation in iBook is through the Command Line Interface (CLI).
+The main mode of navigation in iBook is through the Command-line Interface (CLI).

-You can enter commands into the command box and press enter to execute them.
+You can type in commands into the command box and press enter on your keyboard to execute them.

 Alternatively, you can interact with the application through buttons, such as the <img align="center" src = "images/ui-icons/add-product.png" alt="Add Product" height = "25"/> button.

 Either way, the result window will display the results of executing the command.
-The display table will also update accordingly based on the executed command.
+The display table will update accordingly based on the executed command.

 <div style="page-break-after: always;"></div>

-#### 2.3 Feature Format
+#### 2.4 Feature Format

 Each command will be described in the following format.